-Through Track 2 of the CPUC's Rulemaking on Clean Energy Financing (R.20-08-022), CAEATFA intends to submit a proposal to expand the CHEEF Programs in two important ways:
+CAEATFA submitted its proposal to expand the CHEEF Programs via Track 2 of the CPUC's Rulemaking on Clean Energy Financing (R.20-08-022), which requested:

 - 1) Expansion to comprehensive clean energy technology.
-CAEATFA will request authorization to support financing for comprehensive clean energy technologies beyond energy efficiency and demand response measures for the GoGreen Financing Programs, either using funds from its existing approved budget or by bringing in external funds.
-CAEATFA has advocated for this authorization for several years, including as part of the recent Decision authorizing the continuation of the Programs through June 30, 2027 (D.21-08-006).
-If approved, CAEATFA staff expect that this broad measure eligibility would achieve several programmatic goals, including eliminating program complexity, addressing demand from customers, contractors, and lenders, and contributing more significantly to the State's goals of decarbonization and resiliency. - 2) Re-authorization of the Public Buildings/Large Commercial Financing Program.
+CAEATFA requested authorization to offer credit enhancements for comprehensive clean energy technologies beyond energy efficiency and demand response measures through the GoGreen Financing Programs, either using funds from its existing approved budget or by bringing in external funds.
+CAEATFA has advocated for this ability for several years, including as part of the recent Decision authorizing the continuation of the Programs through June 30, 2027 (D.21-08-006).
+If approved, CAEATFA staff expect that this broad measure eligibility would achieve several programmatic goals, including eliminating program complexity; addressing demand from customers, contractors, and lenders; and contributing more significantly to the State's goals of decarbonization and resilience. - 2) Re-authorization of the Public Buildings/Large Commercial Financing Program.
 CAEATFA has also requested that the CPUC re-authorize the Nonresidential Program initially authorized in D.13-09-044.
 Now referred to as the Public Buildings/Large Commercial Financing Program, this program would support financing for properties in the nonresidential, large commercial, and MUSH (municipal, university, schools, and hospitals) sectors.
-If authorized, this program would allow these facilities to use the existing On-Bill Repayment infrastructure for their financing without the use of a credit enhancement.
+If authorized, this program would allow these property types to use the existing On-Bill Repayment infrastructure for their financing without the use of a credit enhancement.